Have you ever bought something and then thought that maybe you’ve made a huge mistake?

 In fact, when I bought my house, I experienced a roller coaster of emotional highs and lows so much so that I felt physically sick for days.

 I soon learned that this is a common experience and one that often occurs with purchases big and small.
 It is normal consumer behaviour and is known as ‘buyer’s remorse’.

 Have you ever experienced a case of buyer’s remorse?
 Has anyone ever done 180 on you and called or written looking to return what they’ve just bought from you?

-We all have experience of this in some way or another, but here is a simple and effective way to minimize this problem with just one letter – the ‘Stick’ letter.
+We all have experience with this in some way or another, but here’s a simple and effective way to minimize this problem with just one letter – the ‘Stick’ letter.

 Stick letters are sent to customers directly after a sale to do three things:

 - Reinforce that they made a wise decision

 - Thank them for making such a wise decision

 - Ask them to send you more money (yes that’s right!).